Sample Clients#

 The web interface allows you to interact with the bot in a simple web UI from a web browser.
-This interface is extremely useful when the bot has reached a certain stage of maturity and is ready to be shared with a wider audience for feedback using text-based interface.
+This interface is extremely useful when the bot has reached a certain stage of maturity and is ready to be shared with a wider audience for feedback using a text or speech-based interface.

 Text-Based Web Sample Application